CodeReclaimers/neat-python/docs/_build/html/_sources/module_summaries.rst.txt

     .. index:: ! feed_forward
     .. index:: connection
+    .. index:: structural_mutation_surer

     .. py:method:: mutate_add_connection(config)

       Attempts to add a randomly-selected new connection, with some filtering:
       1. :term:`input nodes <input node>` cannot be at the output end.
       2. Existing connections cannot be duplicated.
-TODO: If a selected existing connection is not :term:`enabled`, have some configurable chance that it will become enabled.
+(If an existing connection is selected, it may be :term:`enabled` depending on the result from :py:meth:`check_structural_mutation_surer <genome.DefaultGenomeConfig.check_structural_mutation_surer>`.)
       3. Two :term:`output nodes <output node>` cannot be connected together.
       4. If :ref:`feed_forward <feed-forward-config-label>` is set to ``True`` in the configuration file, connections cannot create :py:func:`cycles <graphs.creates_cycle>`.